edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-31-best-practices-for-training-remote-employees.md

 Even these simple resources, such as answers to FAQs or changes in processes, can keep employees focused, up, and running while you organize more remote training as needed.

-{% asset 'blog/2020-03-31-best-practices-for-training-remote-employees01.jpg'
-  alt='Use free online resources to develop quick references for employees' magick:resize='670' %}
+{% picture blog blog/2020-03-31-best-practices-for-training-remote-employees01.jpg --alt Use free online resources to develop quick references for employees %}

 ## 2. Respect their time